No3371/Gitwatch/Readme.md

 ## Credits

+- This project is based on discord bot framework [Arikawa by DiamondBurned](https://github.com/diamondburned/arikawa).
-This project is packed with a customized version of [go-gitlog](https://github.com/wadackel/go-gitlog).
+- This project is packed with a customized version of [go-gitlog](https://github.com/wadackel/go-gitlog).

 ## License